WBN Fighter of the Year 2018: Twelve nominees revealed as voting begins

 Mikey Garcia: Becoming a four-weight world champion at 140 pounds in 2018.
 Garcia then unified the lightweight division for good measure.

-Tyson Fury: One of the comeback stories on all time, Fury was a knockdown away from regaining the world heavyweight crown.
+Tyson Fury: One of the comeback stories of all time, Fury was a knockdown away from regaining the world heavyweight crown.

 Deontay Wilder: ‘The Bronze Bomber’ enjoyed a stellar year when stopping Luis Ortiz.
 Wilder then almost wiped out Fury in a Fight of the Year contender.

-Naoya Inoue: Japan’s newest superstar, Inoue proved why he’s called ‘The Monster’ when halting two world-class fighters in a combined total of three minutes and two seconds.
+Naoya Inoue: Japan’s newest superstar proved why he’s called ‘The Monster’ when halting two world-class fighters in a combined total of three minutes and two seconds.

 Anthony Joshua: The current heavyweight champion, Joshua further unified the division.
 The Briton then fended off the challenge of top contender Alexander Povetkin.